jazzband/pip-tools/changelog.d/README.md

 - `deprecation`: A declaration of future removals and breaking changes in behavior.

-- `breaking`: A change in behavior which changes or violates established user expectations. e.g., Removing a flag or changing output formatting.
+- `breaking`: A change in behavior which changes or violates established user expectations (e.g., removing a flag or changing output formatting).

 - `doc`: Notable updates to the documentation structure or build process.

 - `packaging`: Changes in how `pip-tools` itself is packaged and tested which may impact downstreams and redistributors.

-- `contrib`: Changes to the contributor experience. e.g., Running tests, building the docs, or setting up a development environment.
+- `contrib`: Changes to the contributor experience (e.g., running tests, building the docs, or setting up a development environment).

 - `misc`: Changes that don't fit any of the other categories.